A Primer on Evolutionary Optimization Frameworks for Near-Field Multi-Source Localization: System Model

 where $\mathbf{Y} = [\mathbf{y}(1),\ldots,\mathbf{y}(T)] \in \mathbb{C}^{M \times T}$, $\mathbf{A} = [\mathbf{a}(\boldsymbol{\theta}_1),\ldots,\mathbf{a}(\boldsymbol{\theta}_K)] \in \mathbb{C}^{M\times K}$, $\mathbf{S} = [\mathbf{s}_1,\ldots,\mathbf{s}_K]^{\Ttran} \in \mathbb{C}^{K\times T}$ with $\mathbf{s}_k = [s_k(1),\ldots,s_k(T)]^{\Ttran}$, and $\mathbf{N} = [\mathbf{n}(1),\ldots,\mathbf{n}(T)] \in \mathbb{C}^{M \times T}$.

 In \eqref{eq:received_signal}, we assume a pure line-of-sight (LoS) scenario where the channels are only characterized by the near-field array response vectors.
 Although all the subsequent analyses are based on this assumption, we move beyond the idealized pure LoS assumption in Section~\ref{sec:evaluation} when evaluating the performance of the proposed schemes, and adopt a more realistic Rician fading scenario where the LoS component remains dominant but is accompanied by a weaker non-LoS (NLoS) component.
 This is a typical scenario in localization problems, where a dominant LoS component enables reliable extraction of source location information from the BS near-field array response vectors.
 Furthermore, the number of sources can be estimated using standard information-theoretic criteria for model selection such as Akaike Information Criterion (AIC) and Minimum Description Length (MDL) \cite{Wax1985Detection}.
+In this work, the number of active sources $K$ is assumed to be known when running the localization algorithms.
+This assumption is common in localization studies~\cite{stoica1990maximum}, where source enumeration is treated as a separate model-order selection problem.

 To this end, we introduce two fundamentally different evolutionary-based estimators for near-field multi-source localization: a sequential multimodal evolutionary strategy that detects sources as distinct local optima of a residual objective, and a joint global evolutionary strategy that simultaneously estimates all source locations by minimizing a multimodal subspace-fitting criterion.
 It is worth mentioning that the proposed schemes readily extend to the more general case of a UPA-formed BS.
 In that setting, the location parameter vector becomes three-dimensional, i.e., $\boldsymbol{\theta} = [\phi,\psi,r]^{\Ttran}$, where $\psi$ denotes the elevation angle of the corresponding source.